ADIRONDACK FALL RETREAT

 Participants should be capable of performing the image processing steps necessary to take their images from capture to print.
 Mark will be happy to assist you as needed.

-Locations visited during the retreat are easily accessible and do not require any strenuous hiking or climbing.
-However, participants must be in good physical shape and able to climb and descend moderate inclines.
+Locations visited during the retreat are easily accessible.
+Though no strenuous hiking or climbing is required, we may hike up some of the area's smaller peaks.
+Participants must be in good physical shape and able to climb and descend moderate to steep inclines.

 As with all outdoor pursuits, some risk is inherent; all participants will be required to sign a waiver prior to the workshop.